Virtual Nutrition Counselling

 A: This depends on the complexity of your gut issues, the interventions we choose, whether you implement those interventions consistently, and how quickly your body responds.
 Expect a minimum of 3 appointments, the first of which being the initial nutrition assessment.

 A: Yes.
 I use a client portal called Practice Better to work with my clients.
-The portal can be accessed via computer, tablet, or phone using the PB app for Apple or Android.
+The portal can be accessed via computer, tablet, or phone using the Practice Better app (available on Apple and Android).
 There is an introductory video in the client portal on how to navigate it.
-Our video appointments take place on the video platform within the portal.
+Within the client portal you’re able to join our video appointments, pay your invoice, reschedule appointments, upload your bloodwork, access resources I provide and review your care plan details.

 A: No. There are numerous dietary and lifestyle interventions for IBS, with the low FODMAP diet being one approach.
 A client’s interventions are based on the nutrition assessment and the needs and goals of the client.